n-predicate-builder/NPredicateBuilder.Base/README.md

 ### Queries

-For any entity you wish to query against, create a query class that derives from the BaseQuery class of T, where T is your entity type.
+For any entity that you wish to query against, create a query class that derives from the BaseQuery class of T, where T is your entity type.

 ```csharp
 public class PeopleQuery : BaseQuery<People>